swiftlang/swift-evolution/proposals/nnnn-extensions-access-modifiers.md

 		public func foo() { /* implement */ }
 	}
 	```
-* The current rules will be removed and make access control for classes, enums, structs and extensions consistent.
-This also implies less need to learn different behaviors for access control in general.
+* Removing this behavior would imply less need to learn different behaviors for access control in general.
 * From a future perspective one could allow Swift to have nested extensions (which is neither part nor a strong argument of this proposal).

 	```swift